The club were championship runners-up for the 3rd time in 4 seasons.

-Back Row L to R: W J Faull, Ernest Davies JP, Lewis Jones MP, R S Palmer (Sec.), PC Rhys L Evans, Dennis Hunt, J Gwilliam, D Edgar Thomas, Glyn Davies, Gwyngor Lewis, Eddie Long, T A Hill, Clifford Cowling, M Bowen, Trevor Davies, Tom Harry, Bruce Barter.
+Back Row (L to R): W J Faull, Ernest Davies JP, Lewis Jones MP, R S Palmer (Hon.
+Secretary), PC Rhys L Evans, Dennis Hunt, J Gwilliam, D Edgar Thomas, Glyn Davies, Gwyngor Lewis, Eddie Long, T A Hill, Clifford Cowling, M Bowen, Trevor Davies, Tom Harry, Bruce Barter.

-Sitting L to R: Tom Day, W Davies, C Davies, I Davies, Idwal Rees, Jack Rees (Capt.), Bryn Evans, L V Michael, I Herbert, Glyn Jones, R W Dowdle.
+2nd Row (L to R): Tom Day, W Davies, C Davies, I Davies, Idwal Rees, Jack Rees (captain), Bryn Evans, L V Michael, I Herbert, Glyn Jones, Joe White, R W Dowdle.

 This was a very good season for the All Whites.
 After the mixed results of the previous campaign, Jack Rees, a policeman who played in the middle of the back row at Lock (as it was then called), took over the Captaincy.
 He built a solid pack that was the best in Wales; the Backs played with more pace and creativity than in previous Seasons.
 There was great expectancy amongst the supporters with the South African Tourists due to play at St. Helen’s in October.

 The Season started with a bang!
 Bristol, Cardiff and Penarth were beaten at St Helen’s whilst Bath and Aberavon were defeated away.
 By the time the South Africans had arrived in Swansea, the All Whites were still unbeaten and sat at the top of the Championship Table.
 The South Africans were seeking revenge for their defeat on their last visit.